augustominaya/augustominaya-devops_test/README.md

 * Internet gateway.
 It allows the VPC to have communication with the outside world.
 * To my.
 The image repository appears in aws.
 * Developer VPC 172.30.0.0/16.
 Segment that is hosting the non-productive services.
 * Availability zone 3.
-You are in a different availability zone than the production services.
+Availability zone where the non-production instances are located.
 * Private Subnet.
 Private sub network where the non-productive services are located.
 * Jenkins - EC2.
 It is the instance where the Jenkins automation tool is installed.
 * QA - EC2 - test.
 It is the instance that runs when it is necessary to test the application.